marcospb19/marcospb19/README.md

   <tr>
     <td width=430px><a href="https://github.com/marcospb19/loadingnewyear"><img src="https://github-readme-stats.vercel.app/api/pin/?username=marcospb19&repo=loadingnewyear&theme=dark" /></a></td>
     <td>
-      I usually don't list my old and bad projects, and trust me, this one is <i>both</i>, but this was my first ever GitHub project, I keep it here for the record, wasn't experienced at all in programming but I knew how to colorize output, it's great to look back at it and.
+      I usually don't list my old and bad projects, and trust me, this one is <i>both</i>, but this was my first ever GitHub project, I keep it here for the record, wasn't experienced at all in programming but I knew how to colorize output, it's great to look back at it.
     </td>
   </tr>